HelpViewer/helpAuthorsGuide/en/branding.md

 ### 💧 Watermark

-- Functionality is provided by the 🖥️ puiWatermark plugin, which must be supplemented with configuration.
+- Functionality is provided by the 🖥️ puiWatermark plugin (Watermark on content pane), which must be supplemented with configuration.

 ### 🖼️ Custom icons for buttons